mishelld/Ex1__OOP/README.md

         self._position = position

-# a function that sets to which elevator to allocate the call
+# a function that sets to which elevator to allocate the call.
 	def setAllocatedTo(self, elevator, building):
 	   isThere = False
 	   for elev in building.getElevators():